arbabazmat/SMS-bulk-Andriod/README.md

 # smsbulk
-This following app is for andriod smart phone.
+This following app is for android smart phone.
 Developed using java.